PurdueSIGGD/Lumina/README.md

 ## Playing

-We have a build that is working right now. [download build](https://drive.google.com/drive/folders/0B0hZRv8pG5b3R21sVFI5bWF3d1E)
+We have a build that is working right now.
+[Download build](https://drive.google.com/drive/folders/0B0hZRv8pG5b3R21sVFI5bWF3d1E).
-The game has basic mechanics and GUI (graphical user interface) down.

 Note: to go into dungeon, go to one of the wells, press 'f'